 - Changes in level between 1/4 inch and 1/2 inch must have a beveled slope equaling 1:2

 Our standard thicknesses for 4″ and wider thresholds are 5/8″, and 3/8″ or 1/2″ for 2″ wide thresholds.

 Some projects are specified with 3/4″ thick marble thresholds by Architects.
 Architects assume the threshold to be custom cut from slabs locally which are already 3/4″.
 Usually slimmer the better, however, if they were to specify 1/2″ or 5/8″, it would be impossible to make them locally.

-The problem usually is if a threshold is thicker than 3/4″ as ADA does not allow a threshold thicker than 3/4″.
-However, anything less is never an issue and will be approved no problem.
+The problem usually happens if a threshold is thicker than 3/4″ as ADA does not allow a threshold thicker than 3/4″.
+However, anything less is never an issue and will be approved with no problem.

 Apply Minimum Opening Force With StoneXChange Thresholds